Spain : Safety by CitySpain - safety as a country

 When it comes to bad areas, avoid Palma Palmilla, Cruz Verde street and surrounding, some areas of El Palo and Trinidad.

-Palma Palmilla has high rates of crime and drug traficking; the buildings are also incredibly old and in an awful state.
+Palma Palmilla has high rates of crime and drug trafficking; the buildings are also incredibly old and in an awful state.

-The income per capita is the lowest in the whole city and the unemployment is rampant.
+The income per capita is the lowest in the whole city and unemployment is rampant.

-It’s also more dangerous than other high-income neighbours since police rarely patrols around it.
+It’s also more dangerous than other high-income neighbors since police rarely patrol around it.